Choose from 3 levels of cover with Australia Post Car Insurance.

 Q. What happens if I buy a new car?

-- A. Your cover for your old car will end, but your new car will have the same cover as your old car for 14 days or until you arrange a new policy.
+- A. Your cover for your old car will end and your new car will have the same cover as your old car for 14 days or until you arrange a new policy.

 Now ask yourself, is this cover right for me?

-If you’re looking for affordable insurance, Australia Post Car Insurance have three policies for you to choose from.
-However, you’ll need to make sure to compare all your options before you decide on the cover that is right for your vehicle and your wallet.
+If you’re looking for affordable insurance, Australia Post Car Insurance has three policies for you to choose from.
+However, you’ll need to make sure to compare all your options before you decide on the car insurance policy that is right for your vehicle and your wallet.

 *Subject to terms and conditions